Hill11235/UKFP1-Preference-Informed-Allocation-Model-2025/README.md

 - Loads of others.

 ### Approach to simulating beyond first choice
 Given we only have competition ratios for first choices, I've had to make assumptions around subsequent rankings (2 onwards).
-For this the model currently assumes relative popularity based on the published competition ratios.

-So the model ranks everyone's subsequent preferences based on the competition ratio.
-This should (hopefully) reflect reality however this introduces the Northern Ireland problem.
+The model ranks everyone's subsequent preferences based on the first choice competition ratio.
+This introduces the Northern Ireland problem.
 NI, a relatively popular first choice, is unlikely to be popular beyond first choice, however the way the model works will assume it is.
-(Nothing against NI, I'm from there and am very fond of it, but it's not for everyone)
+Nothing against NI, I'm from there and I'm very fond of it, but it's not for everyone.
+So the model is accurate for first choice probabilities.
+This can be verified as the probability should match `min((1 / 1st choice competition ratio), 1)`, but the probabilities for everything beyond first choice is pure speculation.